jwieder/openfec/README.md

 ## Examples

 Note - additional examples can be found in the [examples](examples) directory.
+Not all functions are written into the API yet - I'm working on adding more of them, but further functions (available [here](https://api.open.fec.gov/developers)) can be easily extended.

 #### Get Candidate Details